PhillypHenning/Witchlight/Arcs/Arc_5_Thither/Sessions/Session-7.md

    d.
 Jinx will claim this is perfectly normal or deny it is happening at all; Lindsay will be quietly alarmed

 4. **Path A — Fablerise** ([Fablerise.md](../../../Worlds/Prismeer/Thither/Locations/Fablerise.md))
-   a. *Take this path if the party investigates the name loss or follows an eastward pull*
+   a. *Take this path if the party investigates the name loss or follows an westward pull*
    b.
 Something edges them west — a sound like paper turning, a silk thread at ankle height covered in tiny moving text (Perception DC 12 to notice text)
    c.
 Approach encounter: font squad deploys as the party enters the web road — see [Fablerise.md](../../../Worlds/Prismeer/Thither/Locations/Fablerise.md) and [Yarnspinner-Spiders.md](../../../creatures/Yarnspinner-Spiders.md)
    d.
 The nest: an enormous theatre carved from trees; stage at center; the Forever Story Scroll hanging in loops above it; Yarnspinner watching